-The Time to Play among the Borders of the Possible is a Gift
+The Time to Play among the Borders of the Possible is a Gift: with Trevor Root

 Trevor Root: I’m curious about the expectations you set for both pickles & jams and fukc all the king’s men: the tower and a few beasts living in its rubble.
 In the acknowledgements for each you lay out a terminology for the poems: “occasional poems” for p&j and “speculative poems” for fatkm.
 In doing so, you seem to both lay out and unsettle an authoritative process for reading (“there is a way to read these poems, but it’s a process of reading tied to and only present in the poems themselves”).
 To what extent are you interested in using your work to challenge the understanding of reading (and perhaps understanding itself) as a universal process, and what affordances do you think such a challengegenerates and works with?

 cris cheek interviewed by Lawrence Upton

 Upton: Dear cris, I take it for the moment that we are mostly talking about human – human collaboration. happy to broaden that thinking if you really want to go there.
 Although that could get very weird very quickly it could also be momentarily of interest.